surfliner/surfliner-mirror/geniza/README.md

 1. Self-register in the web ui
 1. Run this rake command: `rake spotlight:admin`
 1. Enter the email address you registered when prompted

+## Email settings
+1. Set `Rails.application.secrets.email_from_address` to whatever email address alert emails should come from.
+Default value is 'noreply@library.ucsb.edu'.